xcp-ng/xcp-ng-org/docs/storage/storage.md

 Shared, thick-provisioned storage.

-For an Fiber Channel multipath configuration, please follow [these steps](../../storage/multipathing/#fiber-channel-hba) first.
+For a Fiber Channel multipath configuration, please follow [these steps](../../storage/multipathing/#fiber-channel-hba) first.

 You can add a Host Bus Adapter (HBA) storage device with `xe`: